 How does the curriculum work?

 The curriculum is built around an important central Essential Question: What are human rights, and why do they matter?
-The work for the year is designed to give students tools to think deeply about that question.
-It is designed to help students understand the rich complexity of geography—and to explore the connection between geography and the quest for human rights.
+The work is designed to give students tools to think deeply about that question.
+It is designed to help students understand the rich complexity of geography--and to explore the connection between geography and the quest for human rights.

 To do this, the curriculum is built around compelling and important content related toboth world geography and human rights.
-Each module focuses on a particular region of the world and explores a case study related to the quest for human rights.
-For example, in Module 1 students focus on global geography and the geography of Europe, and explore how the quest for human rights affects migration.
+The module focuses on global geography and the geography of Europe, and explore how the quest for human rights affects migration.
 They learn in depth about the Universal Declaration of Human Rights.
 They examine maps and charts to see different ways we have and do not have human rights in our world community.
 They explore the migration of refugees from Africa to Europe and the human rights that these refugees seek.
-Finally, they create a “community profile” of an immigrant to their own community.
-Other modules similarly tie together geography, human rights, and powerful thinking and literacy experiences.
-All of the reading that students do, all of the discussing, and all of the writing support and contribute to their understanding of the relationship between geography and the drive for human rights in the modern world in which they live—a key understanding for students to have to participate thoughtfully in that world.
+Finally, they create a "community profile" of an immigrant to their own community.
+All of the reading that students do, all of the discussing, and all of the writing support and contribute to their understanding of the relationship between geography and the drive for human rights in the modern world in which they live--a key understanding for students to have to participate thoughtfully in that world.

 This curriculum weaves together social studies content, literacy skills, and disciplinary thinking.
 Three sets of standards drove the design.
 See the Appendix for a much fuller explanation of these inter-relationships.